tafystudio/tafystudio-docs/README.md

 ### Build Failures

 If the GitHub Actions workflow fails:
-1. Check if `DOCS_ACCESS_TOKEN` secret is configured
-2. Verify the token has not expired
-3. Check the Actions logs for specific errors
+1. Check the Actions logs for specific errors
+2. Verify the main repository is accessible (public)
+3. Ensure npm dependencies install correctly

 ### Missing Documentation

 If documentation appears missing:
-1. The workflow will use placeholder content if the main repo is not accessible
+1. The workflow will generate placeholder content if the main repo is not accessible
 2. Check that the expected documentation files exist in the main repository
-3. Verify the `DOCS_ACCESS_TOKEN` has appropriate permissions
+3. Manually trigger a rebuild using the "Run workflow" button in Actions

+### Automatic Updates Not Working

+If the monorepo updates aren't triggering rebuilds:
+1. Verify the trigger workflow is added to the monorepo
+2. Check that the workflow has the correct repository name
+3. Look for `repository_dispatch` events in the Actions tab